Alonzo Clemons

 Alonzo Clemons (born 1958) is an American savant and sculptor from Boulder, Colorado.
-He suffered a severe brain injury as a child that left him with a developmental disability.
+He sustained a severe brain injury as a child that left him with a developmental disability.
 He achieved fame for his ability to sculpt almost any animal in a realistic and anatomically accurate three-dimensional rendering even after glancing at a picture for only mere seconds.

 Life

 Clemons was born in Boulder, Colorado, in 1958, where he has lived his entire life.
 At the age of three or four, Clemons experienced a severe brain injury due to a falling accident.
 This left him with a developmental disability, having an IQ of around 40 and the mental development of a six-year-old.
 According to his mother, molding clay was his only interest as a child ever since the accident.
 The accident left him barely able to speak and without the ability to read, write, drive a car, or tie his shoes, meaning he would only be able to live with assistance for the rest of his life.
 Due to the time he grew up in, his condition was not significantly treated in his youth.
 Nevertheless, he acquired a high level of self-sufficiency, living in his own apartment and studio next to his mother, while his improving social skills allowed him to work part-time at the local YMCA and partake in Special Olympics events in powerlifting.

 Clemons is considered an acquired savant, meaning a person that acquired a disability and in turn received a prodigious talent in a certain field, in his case sculpting.
 Savant syndrome researcher Darold Treffert has referred to Clemons as a prodigy, stating that if he were not disabled, he would be considered a genius.